-During 2022/23 across the region a review of the Thrombectomy pathways needs to be undertaken, including where necessary any modelling for the impact on SWASFT.
-The output and impact of any modelling will be discussed with each system in order for these to be recognised by SWASFT as formally commissioned pathways.
+A review of the Thrombectomy pathways commenced during 2022/23, further work and modelling will be required to determine the impact on SWASFT.
+The output and impact of this work will need to be discussed within each system and with SWASFT in order for any future recommendations to be considered and recognised by SWASFT as formally commissioned pathways.